CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Data Preprocessing, Augmentation, and Annotation

 We adopt YOLO-format annotations on spectrogram images with a \emph{whole-signal} policy: contiguous RF emission bursts from a device are annotated as a single object to capture both spectral morphology and temporal occupancy.
 Fig.~\ref{fig:augmented_data} shows examples of annotated data and augmented data with annotations.

-In general, a spectrogram of a UAV signal segment consists of a sequence of ON-OFF states, which represents the transmission pattern of the UAV in both time and frequency domain.
-In order to lead YOLO model to better capture the signal characteristics in both domains, we define the annotation policy as that, the bounding box for each type of signals in a spectogram image will start and end with an ON state of the signal.
-The OFF states at the beginning and end of a spectrogram are neglected.
-This can help the YOLO model to track the start and end of a transmission, and thus to output more accurate bounding boxes.
-Meanwhile, if the RF emission bursts captured by a spectrogram are with limited time duration, i.e., $<10\%$ of the time duration of the spectrogram, or there is only a single ON state in the whole spectrogram, no bounding box annotation will be given, and the spectrogram image will be labeled as background in those cases.
+{In general, a spectrogram of a UAV signal segment consists of a sequence of ON--OFF states, which represents the transmission pattern of the UAV in both the time and frequency domains.
+To enable the YOLO model to better capture signal characteristics in both domains, we define the annotation policy such that the bounding box for each signal type in a spectrogram image starts and ends with an ON~state.
+OFF~states at the beginning and end of a spectrogram are excluded.
+This helps the YOLO model track the start and end of a transmission and thus produce more accurate bounding boxes.
+If the RF emission bursts captured by a spectrogram occupy less than 10\% of the spectrogram's time extent, or if there is only a single ON~state in the entire spectrogram, no bounding box annotation is assigned and the spectrogram is labeled as background.}

-As for the RC signals, due to its frequency-hopping property, in CDRF we aim at providing two types of YOLO-formated annotation to support the flexibility of future research or implementation in potentially different purposes. \begin{itemize} \item We provide one bounding box covering all the RC signal bursts captured in a spectrogram.
-Similar to the UAV signal labeling, we ensure that the edges of the bound box align with the start and end of the sequence of RC signal bursts \item CDRF also contains annotation for RC signal bursts transmitted at the same channel.
-Since the frequency-hopping behavior is not guaranteed to occur or being captured in every single spectrogram in a continuous raw data recording, we believe that this type of annotation can contribute the learning of YOLO models and improve the detection performance when deploying it in reality. \end{itemize}
+{As for the RC signals, due to their frequency-hopping property, CDRF provides two types of YOLO-formatted annotations to support flexibility in future research and deployment:} \begin{itemize} \item {A single bounding box covering all the RC signal bursts captured in a spectrogram.
+As with UAV signal labeling, the edges of the bounding box are aligned with the start and end of the RC burst sequence.} \item {Per-channel annotations for RC signal bursts transmitted on the same frequency channel.
+Because frequency-hopping behavior is not guaranteed to occur or be captured in every spectrogram within a continuous recording, this annotation type can improve YOLO learning and detection performance in real-world deployment.} \end{itemize}